 Very quickly I realized Ben was behaving in a needy controlling and, in some cases, aggressive way.
 He attempted to bring the old Sylvie back by begging, pushing, arguing, demanding, crying, and judging but none of these got the reaction he wanted.
 To help him stop these behaviors I guided him to release his own negative self-talk, anger, and resentment.

 I gave Ben the tools to rebuild the love in their relationship, reconnect with one another and build his own self-confidence and self-esteem so he was no longer the needy or clingy partner.
 As well as change anxious thoughts that kept him thinking the worse all the time.

 We talked through all possible scenarios that Ben would find himself in and noted down the emotions he would feel and how he would react.
-We built his ability to self-soothe in the moment and then create a plan of action that was positive instead of fuelled by anger.
+We built his ability to self-soothe at the moment and then create a plan of action that was positive instead of fuelled by anger.

 I gave Ben weekly tasks, that aided in him being more fun and enjoyable to be around.
-Fairly quickly Sylvie began to understand the value Ben brought to the relationship and they are now starting to have more interesting and meaningful conversations, planning activities together and are enjoying each others company again.
+Fairly quickly Sylvie began to understand the value Ben brought to the relationship and they are now starting to have more interesting and meaningful conversations, planning activities together and enjoying each other’s company again.

-Nicola Beer is a Relationship and Anxiety Specialist US certified grief recovery specialist, life coach and hypnotherapist based in Dubai, UAE.
-If you would like to explore what the relationship and transformation programs look like you can book a free 30 minute consultation with Nicola Beer.
+Nicola Beer is a Relationship and Anxiety Specialist US certified grief recovery specialist, life coach, and hypnotherapist based in Dubai, UAE.
+If you would like to explore what the relationship and transformation programs look like you can book a free 30-minute consultation with Nicola Beer.